 No more instances of food poisoning (zero!)

-Better, more consistent, faster shits (Too much information, I know)
+Better, more consistent, faster bowel movements (Too much information, I know)

 Drastically faster meal prep and consumption